awsdocs/aws-dynamodb-encryption-docs/doc_source/java-examples.md

 final DirectKmsMaterialProvider cmp = new DirectKmsMaterialProvider(kms, cmkArn);
 ```

-Step 2: Create the DynamoDB Encryptor and DynamoDB Mapper
+Step 2: Create the DynamoDB Encryptor and DynamoDBMapper
 Use the Direct KMS Provider that you created in the previous step to create an instance of the [DynamoDB Encryptor](java-using.md#attribute-encryptor)\.
 You need to instantiate the lower\-level DynamoDB Encryptor to use the DynamoDB Mapper\.
 Next, create an instance of your DynamoDB database and a mapper configuration, and use them to create an instance of the DynamoDB Mapper\.
 When using the `DynamoDBMapper` to add or edit signed \(or encrypted and signed\) items, configure it to [use a save behavior](java-using.md#save-behavior), such as `PUT`, that includes all attributes, as shown in the following example\.
 Otherwise, you might not be able to decrypt your data\.